-In the last 10 years the ratio of members in pay status to active participants has increased from 0.71 to 0.91.
+In the last 10 years the ratio of members in pay status to active participants has increased from 0.73 to 0.88.
 An increased ratio indicates that the plan has grown in maturity over time.
 This is to be expected, but is also informative to understanding plan sensitivity to particular risks.
-For more details see Section 2, Subsection A, Member Data on page 16.
+For more details see Section 2, Subsection A, Member Data on page 15.

 As pension plans mature, the cash needed to fulfill benefit obligations will increase over time.
 Therefore, cash flow projections and analysis should be performed to assure that the plan's asset allocation is aligned to meet emerging pension liabilities.
-For the prior year, benefits paid were \$75 million more than contributions received.
+For the prior year, benefits paid were \$94 million more than contributions received.
 Plans with high levels of negative cash flows may have a need for a larger allocation to income generating assets, which can create a drag on investment return.
-However, this plan currently has relatively low levels of negative cash flows and is relatively well funded (at a 92.9% funded ratio).
-For more details on historical cash flows see the Comparison of Contributions with Benefits in Section 2, Subsection B, Financial Information on page 20.
+However, this plan is relatively well funded with a funded ratio of 97.2%.
+For more details on historical cash flows see the Comparison of Contributions with Benefits in Section 2, Subsection B, Financial Information on page 19.

-A further discussion of plan maturity measures and how they relate to changes in assets and liabilities is included in Section 2, Subsection I, Volatility Ratios on page 40.
+A further discussion of plan maturity measures and how they relate to changes in assets and liabilities is included in Section 2, Subsection I, Volatility Ratios on page 39.